decaf-dev/obsidian-note-splitter/README.md

 If enabled, use the first line of the split section as the name for new notes, handling any name collisions automatically.
 If disabled, a timestamp is used.

+> [!NOTE]
-Disabled by default.
+> Disabled by default.

 ### Delete original

 If enabled, the original note will be deleted after the split.

+> [!NOTE]
-Disabled by default.
+> Disabled by default.

+## Contributing

+Contributions are welcome.
+Please add a short description in your pull request about the updates that you are making.

+## License

+Note Splitter is distributed under [MIT License](https://github.com/decaf-dev/obsidian-note-splitter/blob/master/LICENSE)